Choosing The Right Greenhouse Materials

 Poly reduces heat loss by 30% to 40% compared to glass.
 That is a significant heat retention benefit.
 Most poly film ranges from an R-value of .87 to 1.7.
 Like polycarbonate, poly can come in multiple layers to bring additional durability and other benefits.

 Customer Installation Using Jiggly Greenhouse® Apex Grow Film

 Polycarbonate greenhouses are made from thick plastic, making them both cheaper and more versatile than the traditional glass greenhouse.
 Although it is a better material to use than glass in some ways, it still has its issues.
 These greenhouses are commonly built in both a single-wall and a double-walled configuration.

 Single-walled polycarbonate coverings may be more durable and cost-effective than glass, but they still have some issues you should consider.
 First, the single-wall polycarbonate sheets do not diffuse light nor insulate heat very well.
 The R-value (the insulation value) of a single-wall polycarbonate covering is just .83.
-Simultaneously, horticultural glass holds an R-value of .93.
-Regarding light transmission, it is also inferior to glass.
+Simultaneously.
+Horticultural glass holds an R-value of .93.
+Regarding light transmission, and it is also inferior to glass.
 Roughly 94% to 96% of light passes through, while 97% to 98% of the light goes through horticultural glass.
 Single-wall polycarbonate is not ideal for growers because it is a flammable material making it difficult to insure.

 Twin-Wall or Double-Wall